-Managing directors, medical directors, head of regulatory affairs and quality assurance, senior executives in research and development, registration, marketing and all departments that may be involved in nasal drug delivery, or who wish to understand the potential of this alternative therapeutic route.
-Those already involved in Nasal Drug Delivery will benefit from updating their knowledge and sharing experiences with some of the leading practitioners in this field.
-If you are involved in nasal drug delivery or are just considering the potential, this conference is an excellent route to understanding all aspects from the basic physiology through to launching a successful product.
+Those already involved in nasal drug delivery will benefit from updating their knowledge and sharing experiences with some of the leading practitioners in this field.
+If you are involved in nasal drug delivery or are just considering the potential, this seminar is an excellent route to understanding all aspects from the basic physiology through to launching a successful product.

 1. Gain an update on the very latest scientific developments and technology advances in this field.

 2. Hear from an unrivalled panel of expert speakers.

 3. An excellent networking opportunity to build business relationships.

 Nasal drugs to treat nasal disorders: a comprehensive review

 Developing next generation powder nasal delivery using POD technology